I went behind the front lines with the far-right agitators who invaded Berkeley

 "Yeah!"

 "I'd like every single one of you to turn to the person next to you and high five them."
 The crowd ripples with slapping palms.
 "Because you are brave.
 You are standing up here for the First Amendment, for free speech.
 It's kind of funny.
 They say anti-fascism," she says, pointing at the antifa, "but boy, they are surely demonstrating how they've perfected it.
 They don't have brown shirts.
 They have black shirts.
 But they are still authoritarian fascists.
 America was founded on freedom.
 We don't necessarily have to like each other, but we have to defend each other's right to life, liberty, and pursuit of happiness.
 America is about freedom, not slavery, not submission, not authoritarianism.
-If you agree with me say yeah!"
+If you agree with me, say yeah!"

 "Yeah."

-The counter-protesters, she says, are "Americans in Name Only: ANOS.
+The counterprotesters, she says, are "Americans in Name Only: ANOS.
 Okay?
 ANOS.
 If you agree with me, say yeah!"

 "Yeah!"

-Around noon, a group of people dressed in black come up the street with a sound system blasting YG's song, "FDT."
-The left-wing side steps over the orange fencing and pours onto the street, singing the chorus, "fuck Donald Trump."
+Around noon, a group of people dressed in black come up the street with a sound system blasting YG's song "FDT."
+The left-wing sidesteps over the orange fencing and pours onto the street, singing the chorus, "fuck Donald Trump."
 Trump supporters chant: "USA!
 USA!"
 People stare each other down along the front line.
 Soon, bottles and rocks start to fly through the air.
 The street erupts in punching and kicking.
 Hundreds of people flock to and surround the spasms of violence.

 It goes on like this for nearly two hours.
 The riot police are conspicuously absent.
 The left-wing side makes attempts to break through right-wing lines and enter the park.
 The groups face off, brawl, and retreat over and over again.
 When the leftists get close to the stage, the leader of the Three Percenters orders his men to rally up and take defensive positions.
 The man in the Spartan mask yells out a battle cry, lunging into the left-wing side, and someone pepper sprays him.
 He takes his shirt off, squirts milk into his eyes from a spray bottle, and continues fighting.